pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/actionButtonsFormat/page.md

 ## Reference: Data Manager action buttons array for add and edit forms

 The add and edit record forms allow you modify the action button set that appear beneath the form.
-These modififications expect to either return an array of structs, or are passed this array of structs for modification / appending to.
+These modififications expect to either return an array of structs and/or strings, or are passed this array of structs/strings for modification / appending to.

 ### Keys